A Symphony of Slates: Understanding the "Chatter" on Your Roof

 If you suspect your roof is chattering, the first step is to call a professional.
 Repairing a slate roof, especially on a steeple, is not a DIY project.
 Here's what you should know:

 • The Right Fixes: If a slate is loose, a qualified contractor will use proper fasteners, slate hooks, or the nail-and-bib method to secure it.
-They'll never face-nail the slate, which can cause more harm than good.
+They'll never face-nail the slate or use adhesives like caulk or cement, which can cause more harm than good.

 • Professional Expertise: A professional specializing in historic structures will know how to safely inspect and repair the roof.
 They'll have the right equipment to work on steep surfaces and will follow safety protocols to prevent accidents.